Lazer Dissent Helmet Review

 Out of the box, the Lazer Dissent helmet gave me a great first impression.
 It is lightweight at just 410 grams.
 The Dissent has clean lines, a stylish brimmed visor, an even matte black finish, and features that can be found on any high-end helmet.

 Lazer Dissent Helmet Technology

 The snow helmet industry has evolved greatly over the years in the areas of style, fit and safety.
-Skiers and snowboarders are now provided the benefit of finding a helmet with personality that is suited perfect for them.
+Skiers and snowboarders are now provided the benefit of finding a helmet with personality that is suited perfectly for them.

-Lazer has has been following this approach for generations, first with their motorcycle helmets dating back to 1919.
-Recently they started to blend form, function and safety with their snow helmets.
+Lazer has been following this approach for generations, first with their motorcycle helmets dating back to 1919.
+Recently they started to blend form, function, and safety with their snow helmets.
 The Lazer Dissent helmet looks sharp, but what makes this helmet more impressive is the truly innovative Rollsys fit system.
-The patented Rollsys ® System is a fully integrated mechanism which surrounds the head and avoids pressure points, because the thumb wheel sits on top of the helmet vs. the lower back part of the helmet.
+The patented Rollsys ® System is a fully integrated mechanism which surrounds the head and avoids pressure points because the thumb wheel sits on top of the helmet vs. the lower back part of the helmet.
 This placement makes user access and adjustment super easy, and also allows for an accurate and progressive sizing adjustment.
 Something most helmet manufacturers fail to achieve due to the adjustment location and with limited pre-set adjustment zones.

 The Lazer Dissent really takes the fit category to new heights with this approach.
 From my point of view, the Dissent provides a much more comfortable fit that forms around my head instead of just cinching the fore/aft sections of the helmet against my forehead.